 Degree candidates are expected to maintain an adequate qualitative level of work and to make progress sufficient to complete the degree in the statutory time allowed unless special permission for a slower rate of progress is given.
 The Seminary will honor the academic requirements in force at the time of matriculation for a particular degree program for the length of these time limits, after which any new requirements must be fulfilled.

 The time limit for the Doctor of Ministry degree is five years.
 Students who do not complete the D.Min. program within the five-year time limit may petition the Dean of Doctor of Ministry Programs in writing for a one-year extension.
 A D.Min. student requesting an extension must present an intentional plan to move toward completion of the Doctor of Ministry program within an established time frame.
 The plan must show evidence of active work on the Thesis in the Practice of Ministry and registration for any courses needed to complete the nine other units of credit required for the degree.
-An annual continuation fee of $400 is charged to all D.Min. students who are granted a program extension.
-All course work must be completed within 10 years of matriculation into the program.
-The D.Min. degree requires a 2.00 average on a three-point scale.
+An annual continuation fee is charged to all D.Min. students who are granted a program extension.
+The D.Min. degree requires a 2.00 average on a four-point scale.
 A student with a grade point average below 2.00 is not making satisfactory progress.

 Leave of Absence Policy

 Students who find it necessary to take time away from studies should submit a request for a leave of absence to the Dean of Doctor of Ministry Programs, stating the reason and expected duration of the leave.
 A leave of absence may be granted for no more than one year at a time.
 At the end of the leave of absence, students must resubmit their statement of learning goals.
 Time while on a leave of absence is not included in calculation of the five-year program limit nor in calculation of the continuation fee.
 If a student needs additional time away from the program, he or she may voluntarily withdraw from the program and reapply for admission when ready to resume studies.